SomeWeekendReading/someweekendreading.github.io/_posts/2026-02-04-candlemas-etc.md

 queries for how to read Roman numerals in red.
 They're both on the same scale, so of course the Super Bowl dwarfs the Roman numeral queries.
 But&hellip; there is a germ of truth here: every year, around Super Bowl time, people wonder how to read MMCMDXLVII or the like.
+(That example, BTW, is malformed.)

-So ever years, people do seek a bit of wisdom.
+So every year, people do seek a _bit_ of wisdom.
 Just like this _superb owl,_ raising a claw and reminding us that "No, actually&hellip; there's a great deal more to be experienced in the world beyond sportsball."
 (Listen to the owl.
 He is, after all, a symbol of wisdom.)

 In fact, this has been true pretty much forever.
 The first owl is reminding us of his venerable colleague, possibly an owl forebear of his, shown below him.
-This is a bit of cave art, from the
+This is a bit of cave art is from the
 [_Grotte Chauvet-Pont d'Arc_, or Chauvet Cave, in France](https://en.wikipedia.org/wiki/Chauvet_Cave).
 It was apparently a bustling scene of Upper Paleolithic life, but then fell out of use and was undiscovered until 1994-Dec-18.
 It contains some of the best preserved ancient cave